-Superficial deposits are divided into two groups according to permeability (High and Low), shown on the map in Figure 3.
-No superficial deposits in the area are classified as moderately permeable.
-A third category covers a number of small areas across the map where superficial geology is classed as 'unknown' on the 1:50 000 digital geology coverage.
+Superficial deposits are divided into three main groups according to permeability (High - H, Moderate - M, and Low - L), shown on the map in Figure 3.
+A fourth category covers a number of small areas across the map where superficial geology is classed as 'unknown' on the 1:50 000 digital geology coverage.
+The main area classed as unknown is the area of offshore deposits in the Montrose Basin.
 Areas uncoloured on the superficial geology permeability map are those areas where no superficial cover is mapped.

-The coverage of superficial deposits in the Glasgow area is highly variable, and some of the Quaternary mapping is relatively old and does not account for recent advances in drift typology techniques.
-Many of the drift units are internally heterogeneous, often composed of sands, gravels, silts and clays in varying amounts at different locations, but have been mapped as a single unit.
-Parts of such a unit may, therefore, be relatively permeable, while other parts are much less permeable.
+The superficial deposits in the Angus area are highly variable, and some of the Quaternary mapping is relatively old and does not account for recent advances in superficial deposit typology techniques.
+Many of the superficial deposit units are internally heterogeneous, often composed of sands, gravels, silts and clays in varying amounts at different locations, but have been mapped as a single unit.
+Parts of such a unit may, therefore, be relatively permeable, while other parts are less permeable.
 The classifications used in the groundwater vulnerability index, described below, represent the best attempt at interpreting such units in terms of their overall permeability.
 In most cases this has been done using a precautionary principle, whereby if a superficial unit is expected to be highly permeable in some parts and have moderate or low permeability in others, it is classified as highly permeable throughout.
 For example, alluvium in some areas is known to be a highly heterogeneous deposit comprising sands, gravels, silts and clays in varying proportions.
-In most areas it is likely to be moderately permeable, but some parts comprise highly permeable sands and gravels, and therefore it is classified as highly permeable.
+In most areas it is likely to be moderately permeable, but some parts comprise highly permeable sands and gravels, and it is therefore classified as highly permeable.